The Journey to Mindful Kindful YOUniversity

 Nearly 40 years working with youth:

-I have taught and served youth from ages 0-18 for nearly 40 years, including those with social, emotional, behavioral, cognitive, and communication challenges, in my roles as a Speech-Language Therapist, Autism Movement Therapist, Yoga Instructor, Preschool Director, Bullying Intervention Specialist, Day Care Provider, Personal Life Skills Coach, and more.
+I have taught and served youth from ages 0-18 for 40 years, including those with social, emotional, behavioral, cognitive, and communication challenges, in my roles as a Speech-Language Therapist, Autism Movement Therapist, Yoga Instructor, Preschool Director, Bullying Intervention Specialist, Day Care Provider, Personal Life Skills Coach, and more.
 In the last 15 years in my work in special education I took the unique approach of teaching school wide programs to contribute to a positive learning environment for all students through social-emotional learning, bullying prevention & intervention, and mindfulness with all ages.
 I have seen first-hand how impactful compassion and mindfulness training can be in my work with all ages from preschool through the adult years.

 Bullying Prevention & Intervention: